What is an employee benefit trust?

 What’s next for EBTs in Australia?

 In the ever-evolving and often unpredictable business landscape, Australian organisations need to stay competitive in attracting and retaining staff and that includes using tools that can help them achieve this.
 Looking to what tools are used by businesses located overseas can be a good way to get new ideas, and employee benefit trusts offer a tried-and-tested solution for companies looking to motivate and retain their staff.
-However, employers must ensure that they are following Australian tax laws and are meeting their obligations.
+Ensure your approach aligns with current Australian tax guidance and your organisation’s policies; obtain professional advice where needed.